-For nearly two decades, Will Terpening has fought tirelessly, thoughtfully, and effectively for his clients in white-collar criminal cases; in complicated business litigation matters; and for executives, professionals, and corporations in times of intense crisis.
+For over two decades, Will Terpening has fought tirelessly, thoughtfully, and effectively for his clients in white-collar criminal cases; in complicated business litigation matters; and for executives, professionals, and corporations in times of intense crisis.
 Will is a member of a dying breed – the litigator who loves the courtroom and who still spends a substantial amount of time there and who values substance over appearance.
+He is a Board Certified Specialist in Federal Criminal Law.
 Clients value him not only for his hard-working approach to trial work – they also depend on his skill as a writer, negotiator, counselor, and problem solver.
 He is the go-to lawyer for unique disputes and clients in the midst of any kind of criminal, civil, or regulatory crisis situation – the more unusual and complicated the problem, the better.

 He is particularly experienced in federal court, having clerked, at the start of his legal career from 2001 to 2002, for Judge Graham C. Mullen, United States District Court for the Western District of North Carolina, and focused his practice on federal litigation.
 He regularly handles high-stakes federal criminal and civil trials and appeals, IRS/tax controversies, SEC/securities fraud matters, and government and internal investigations.
 In addition, he applies the experience he has gained from helping clients through emergencies to counseling companies, executives, and professionals regarding compliance and general business planning so that they can proactively avoid disruptive problems.